 - Identify what behavioral patterns law enforcement use that both heighten and lower the risk of violent escalation.

 - Based on the findings, develop a “first aid tool kit” of conflict resolution tool, with concrete examples of appropriate and inappropriate conflict resolution behavior

 By using a mixed-methods design, the project analyzes qualitative interviews and CCTV video recordings of real-life law enforcement-citizen encounters.
 Taking a micro-sociological approach, the project intends to identify the situational and interpersonal factors of when conflicts escalate to violence - and when they do not.
 Then, the project will identify and discuss how certain behaviors can prevent violent escalation.

-Part one of the project consist of a systematic video observation and analysis of a sample of 78 real-life encounters between citizens and law enforcers in Amsterdam.
+Part one of the project consist of a literature review phase, and a systematic video observation and analysis of a sample of 78 real-life encounters between citizens and law enforcers in Amsterdam.
 We have developed a qualitatively driven ethogram that is being used for the systematic analysis.
 Here, we take on the concept of 'demeanor', the 'demeanor effect' and the 'demeanor hypothesis' from the field of police-citizen encounters.